Assessments: stand-alone assessments: discovery assessment

 - An assessment (including a self-assessment) has become insufficient

 - Any relief that has been given has become excessive

 You may not make a discovery assessment if

 - The return was made in accordance with the practice prevailing at that time, even if HMRC subsequently changes its practice in relation to a particular item and a resulting loss of tax arises

-Where you are making a discovery assessment following investigations under the discovery provisions in a case which is not linked to an open enquiry into a later return, you should create a record on the CQI Workbench using function CREATE ITSA DISCOVERY.
-Follow the guidance in the Action Guide ‘Discovery: Recording cases on the CQI Workbench’ (SAM31052) when creating or updating these records.
+Where you are making a discovery assessment following a discovery compliance check and the case is not linked to an open enquiry into a later return, you should create a record on Caseflow.

 |2.||The relevant due date for Section 101FA2009 and Schedule 53 (Section 86, TMA1970 up to 30 October 2011) interest will be the statutory dates for the year of assessment|